 Every Epicor customer account has at least one administrator, who can directly create or disable user access within the application, as well as manage access provisioning.
 This is a standard function in Kinetic in the cloud.
 Epicor recommends creating two administrative accounts to ensure you have secondary access.

-Your administrator may also create users for Epicor Professional Services or third-party business partners to their pilot and/or production environments.
+Your administrator may also create users for Epicor Professional Services or third-party business partners for their pilot and/or production environments.

 If customers need to create companies within the application, Epicor Cloud Operations can create companies upon request when submitted through EpicCare, the Epicor customer support portal.